Humid continental climate: Warm summer subtype

-In Europe, it is found in much of Central Europe: Germany (in the east and southeast part of the country), Austria (generally below 700. m), Poland, Czech Republic, Slovakia, Hungary (generally above 100. m), Croatia (mostly Slavonia region), in much of Eastern Europe: Ukraine (the whole country except the Black Sea coast), Belarus, Russia (mostly central part of European Russia), south and central parts of the Nordic countries not bathed by the Atlantic Ocean or North Sea: Sweden (historical regions of Svealand and Götaland), Denmark, Finland (south end, including the three largest cities), Norway (most populated area), all Baltic States: Estonia, Latvia, Lithuania and also in parts of: Romania (generally above 100. m), Bosnia and Herzegovina, Turkey and in the Cairngorm Mountains of Scotland, (generally above 100. m).
+In Europe, it is found in much of Central Europe: Germany (in the east and southeast part of the country), Austria (generally below 700. m), Poland, Czech Republic, Slovakia, Hungary (generally above 100. m), Croatia (mostly Slavonia region), in much of Eastern Europe: Ukraine (the whole country except the Black Sea coast), Belarus, Russia (mostly central part of European Russia), most of Moldova, south and central parts of the Nordic countries not bathed by the Atlantic Ocean or North Sea: Sweden (historical regions of Svealand and Götaland), Finland (south end, including the three largest cities), Norway (most populated area), all Baltic States: Estonia, Latvia, Lithuania and also in parts of: Armenia, Georgia, Romania (generally above 100. m), Bosnia and Herzegovina, Turkey and in the Cairngorm Mountains of Scotland, (generally above 100. m).
 It has little warming or precipitation effects from the northern Atlantic.
 The cool summer subtype is marked by mild summers, long cold winters and less precipitation than the hot summer subtype; however, short periods of extreme heat are not uncommon.
 Northern Japan has a similar climate.

 In Asia, this climate type is found in northern Kazakhstan, southern Siberia, parts of Mongolia, northern China, and highland elevations in the Koreas.
 Like its hot-summer counterpart, these climates are typically dry in the winter and bitterly cold due to the Siberian High (often with winter temperatures comparable to their nearby subarctic climates), while summers are warm and long enough to avoid classification as a subarctic climate.

 In the Southern Hemisphere, it exists in well-defined areas only in the Southern Alps of New Zealand, in the Snowy Mountains of Australia in Kiandra, New South Wales and the Andes Mountains of Argentina and Chile.